Captive Primate Safety Act

 Global Conservation

-The breeding of and trade in pet primates may contribute to the illegal international wildlife trade.
-Demand for live primates or their parts in the United States may increase the capture and sale of those species abroad, many of which are threatened or endangered in the wild.
-There is no way to know how many US-born primates are disposed of by private owners, or when their parts are illegally sold into black market trade in bush meat and for other purposes.
+The breeding of and trade in pet primates contributes to the illegal international wildlife trade.
+Demand for live primates or their parts in the United States increases the capture and sale of those species abroad, many of which are threatened or endangered in the wild.
+Primates are smuggled into the United States to meet this demand, with trafficked animals suffering immensely or dying en route.
+While some trafficked primates have been confiscated at the border, there is no way to know how many more are sold as pets.

 Legal Status